mdcruz/cypress-testing-workshop/slides/intro/slides.md

 ## Repo organization

-- `/todomvc` is a web application we are going to test
+- `/todomvc` is a web application we are going to test (beginner and intermediate)
+- `/todomvc-redux` for E2E code coverage (intermediate)
 - all tests are in `cypress/integration` folder
   - there are subfolders for exercises
     - `01-basic`